45737 Benita: Orbit and classification

-Benita is a non-family asteroid from the main belt's background population.
-It orbits the Sun in the outer asteroid belt at a distance of 3.0–3.3 AU once every 5 years and 9 months (2,087 days; semi-major axis of 3.20 AU).
-Its orbit has an eccentricity of 0.05 and an inclination of 10° with respect to the ecliptic.
+Benita is a non-family asteroid that belongs to the background population of the main belt.
+It orbits the Sun in the outer region of the asteroid belt, at a distance of 3.0–3.3 AU.
+It completes one orbit around the Sun every 5 years and 9 months (2,087 days) with a semi-major axis of approximately 3.20 AU.
+The orbit of Benita is slightly eccentric, with an eccentricity of 0.05, and it is inclined at an angle of 10° with respect to the ecliptic plane.
 The body's observation arc begins with a precovery taken at Lincoln Laboratory's ETS, New Mexico, on 30 October 1997.

 Physical characteristics

 Diameter and albedo

 According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Benita measures 5.121 kilometers in diameter and its surface has an albedo of 0.294.

 Rotation period

 As of 2017, no rotational lightcurve of Benita has been obtained from photometric observations.
 The body's rotation period, poles and shape remain unknown.